egberts/bind9_parser/README.md

 I hope this helps.

 # Unit Tests
-A massive unit test is supplied (under `tests/` subdirectory) to ensure that future breakage does not occur.
+A massive unit tests files are supplied (under `tests/` subdirectory) to ensure that future breakage does not occur.

+At the moment, breakage is occurring in the `zone` clause and multiple thereof.

 # Others